Monday, July 27, 2020

 BLACK FOLKS ARE "THINGS", NOT HUMANS

-If White citizens decided a Black person is “dangerous and scary”, they could be shot to death.
+If White citizens decided a Black person is “dangerous and scary”, they could shot him to death.
 Whites claimed they were scared, hoping the law and juries would believe their stories.
 Before the public killing of George Floyd, cops and White always walked free.

 Historian, author, editor and activist W. E. B. DuBois said: “The slave went free, stood for a brief moment in the sun, and then moved back again toward slavery”.